robbert-harms/MDT/docs/adding_models.rst

         * ...

-By editing the contents of these folders, the user can add, extend and/or remove functionality globally.
+By editing the contents of these folders, the user can add, extend and/or remove functionality globally and persistently.
 The folder named *standard* contains modules that come pre-supplied with MDT.
 These modules can change from version to version and any change you make in in this folder will be lost after an update.
 To make persistent changes you can add your modules to the *user* folder.